 Next, whisk in the liquid ingredients, making sure the melted coconut is not too hot, or the cake would come out chewy and packed.

 This happens because hot liquids over-activate the gluten in the flour.

 Baking in the microwave

-When the batter is smooth, place the mug in the center of the microwave and set powder to 800W.
+When the batter is smooth, place the mug in the center of the microwave and set the power to 800W.

 Microwave the mug cake for about 80-90 seconds or until it rises and the center is set, not wet but still bouncy if touched with your finger.

-You can return the mug cake in the microwave by 10-second bursts if undercooked in the center.
+You can return the mug cake in the microwave in 10-second bursts if undercooked in the center.